A cork of the rational surface with the second Betti number 9: Introduction

 \subsection{Acknowledgement.}

-The author wishes to express his deepest gratitude to his advisor, Kouichi Yasui, for his patience, encouragement, and for suggesting the intriguing topic of this paper.
-The author thanks Natsuya Takahashi for many valuable conversations and comments on the draft of this paper.
-Furthermore, the author is grateful to Yuichi Yamada for his interest in this study.
+The author wishes to express his deepest gratitude to his advisor, Kouichi Yasui, for his patience, encouragement, and numerous valuable suggestions, including the topic of this paper.
+He is grateful to Rafael Torres for generously informing the author of a stronger version of Corollary \ref{cor:stab} mentioned in Remark \ref{rmk:stab}.
+He is thankful to the anonymous referees for their careful reading, many suggestions, and pointing out mistakes in the original manuscript.
+He also thanks Natsuya Takahashi for many valuable conversations and comments on the draft of this paper, and Yuichi Yamada for his interest in this study.